santiment/academy/src/docs/metrics/index.md

 We have a bunch of API methods related to blockchain addresses.
 The list of supported blockchains [can be found here](/sanapi/supported-blockchains/).
-Some of this methods return [timeseries](/sanapi/metrics/#timeseriesdata) and other return tables, eg "Top Trasfres Table".
+Some of these methods return [timeseries](/sanapi/metrics/#timeseriesdata) and others return tables, e.g. "Top Transfers Table".

 - [Historical Balance](/metrics/historical-balance)
 - [Labelled Historical Balance](/metrics/labelled-historical-balance)